Hyderabad Tyagaraja Aradhana Music Festival

 Hyderabad Tyagaraja Aaradhana Music Festival (HTAMF) is an annual Carnatic music festival held in Hyderabad, Telangana, India.
 It is organised by the Sanskriti Foundation, a not-for-profit cultural organisation founded by violinist Violin Vasu, and is modelled on the traditional Tyagaraja Aradhana celebrations at Thiruvaiyaru, Tamil Nadu.

 Overview

 HTAMF is run by volunteers and showcases both emerging and established Carnatic musicians.
-The festival typically takes place in January or February, close to Pushya Bahula Panchami, and features concerts, community singing, Nagara Sankirtana, Gurusmaranam ceremonies, and the Pancharatna Brindaganam – a collective rendition of Saint Tyagaraja’s Pancharatna Kritis.
+The festival typically takes place in January or February, close to Pushya Bahula Panchami, and features concerts, community singing, Nagara Sankirtana, Gurusmaranam ceremonies, and the Pancharatna Brindaganam – a collective rendition of Saint Tyagaraja's Pancharatna Kritis.

-Nagara sankeertana, a traditional practice of singing devotional songs while walking through the streets of a town or village, from the 2025 edition of HTAMF.

 History

 The festival was launched in 2016 by Violin Vasu for Carnatic music enthusiasts in Hyderabad who would otherwise travel to Thiruvaiyaru.
 The inaugural edition spanned three days, featuring Nagara Sankeerthana followed by Pancharatna Brindaganam performed in the traditional Thiruvaiyaru style.

 Programming

 The festival runs over five days and includes an inauguration, evening concerts, student–teacher community performances, Nagara Sankirtana, Gurusmaranam, and the concluding Pancharatna Brindaganam.
 Several editions have also featured dance segments such as Kuchipudi and thematic tributes.